tobyndockerill/multisite-global-search/readme.md

 **Upgrade instructions**

 1. Deactivate the plugin in your Administration Panel.
-2. Earlier version to 1.2.2 needs drop tables from the database: drop view yourdatabaseprefix_v_posts; drop view yourdatabaseprefix_v_comments; drop view yourdatabaseprefix_v_postmeta;
+2. Earlier version to 1.2.2 needs drop tables from the database: `drop view yourdatabaseprefix_v_posts; drop view yourdatabaseprefix_v_comments; drop view yourdatabaseprefix_v_postmeta;'
 3. Upgrade the plugin.
 4. Activate the plugin in your Administration Panel.
 5. Activate widget `Multisite Global Search`.

-== Frequently Asked Questions ==
+## Frequently Asked Questions

 If you have any further questions, please submit them.

-= Can the search form be used with a shortcode in templates versus the widget? =
+*Can the search form be used with a shortcode in templates versus the widget?*

 Insert search form in templates using the shortcode: `[multisite_search_form]`

-= How can show horizontal form using the shortcode? =
+*How can show horizontal form using the shortcode?*

 Use `type` attribute to select vertical form or horizontal form.
-For example: `[multisite_search_form type="horizontal"]` Default attribute value is `vertical`.
+For example: `[multisite_search_form type="horizontal"]`
+Default attribute value is `vertical`.

-= How can change results page URI when you insert search form with the shortcode? =
+*How can change results page URI when you insert search form with the shortcode?*

 Use `page` attribute to change results page URI.
 For example: `[multisite_search_form page="multisite-search"]`.
 Search results will be showed in http://your_blog_URL/multisite-search.
 Default attribute value is `globalsearch`.

-= Can I put search form into PHP files using a function? =
+*Can I put search form into PHP files using a function?*

 Yes.
-For example, this is a results page for word 'e-learning': http://grial.usal.es/agora/busqueda/?mssearch=e-learning&msp=1&mswhere=all

-In this case, the name of the results page is 'busqueda' so the code that it will have to put in the PHP template must be:

-`<?php Multisite_Global_Search::ms_global_search_vertical_form('busqueda') ?>`
-or
-`<?php Multisite_Global_Search::ms_global_search_horizontal_form('busqueda') ?>`
+Using WordPress's `do_shortcode` function, you may reuse the existing shortcode functionality.

-= Get error "check you have create views privilege in your WordPress database.
-Illegal mix of collations for operation 'UNION'". =
+*Get error "check you have create views privilege in your WordPress database.
+Illegal mix of collations for operation 'UNION'".*

 The instruction means that you may not have given the necessary priviledges to your MySQL user.
 The user needs to be assigned the ability to "create views".

-= Limit results to just the title and the excerpt =
+*Limit results to just the title and the excerpt*

 Edit results page and place `[multisite_search_result excerpt="yes"]` in the post content area instead of `[multisite_search_result]`

-= Set the plugin to always perform searches also in pages =
+*Set the plugin to always perform searches also in pages*

 Check option "Search by default on pages" when you configure Multisite Global Search Widget.

 If you use shortcode `[multisite_search_form]` use `search_on_pages` attribute to search by default on pages.
 For example: `[multisite_search_form search_on_pages="1"]`.
 Default attribute value is `0`.

-= Customizing search form =
+*Customizing search form*

-You have to copy the CSS code from the stylesheet in the Multisite Global Search directory, paste it in your own stylesheet and modify it.
+You may copy the CSS code from the stylesheet in the Multisite Global Search directory, paste it in your own stylesheet and modify it.

-== Screenshots ==

-1. Widget configuration.
-2. Vertical Global Search widget.
-3. Horizontal Global Search widget.

-== Changelog ==
+** Changelog **

+= 2.0.0 =
+* Fixed: Compatability with WordPress 4.0
+* Changed: Reorganised codebase to be separated into classes
+* Fixed: all WordPress warnings
+* Removed: due to the codebase reorganisation, all languages except for English have been removed

 = 1.2.11 =
 * Added: Serbian language pack